 Are you new to the federal application process?
-Did you know you’ll need well-written narratives to score an interview and land a federal job?
-Along with your resume and other requirements, also consider these narrative statements.
+Do you know you need well-written transcripts to score an interview and land a federal job?
 To help you tell how KSAs, ECQs, PTQs, MTQs, and TQs differ, Best 10 Resume Writers has compiled the best descriptions from professional resume writers and firms.

 KSAs, ECQs, MTQs, PTQs, and TQs